nextcloud/deck/docs/User_documentation_en.md

 Importing can be done using the API or the `occ` `deck:import` command.

+Comments with more than 1000 characters are placed as attached files to the card.

 It is possible to import from the following sources:

 #### Trello JSON